sedelmeyer/predicting-crime/pages/model-trees.md

 ```py
 overfit_cv_tree = DecisionTreeClassifier(max_depth=30)
 ```
 **overfit_cv_tree** model produced a training accuracy of .8878 and a test accuracy of .29082.
 We've noticed that depths of 20 and greater are most likely overfitting given the large difference in train and test accuracy.
-We've utilized a depth of 30 to ensure overfitting
+We've utilized a depth of 30 to ensure overfitting.

 # Bagging